 Here is a hole, to get you started.

-Since feelustrations are metaphorical, they can be misinterpreted.
+Since feelustrations are metaphorical, they can be misinterpreted, and will be.
 In this regard, you will be amazed by readers' cleverness.
-Fortunately, when a reader looks at a picture, his interpretation will be guided by whatever he just read.
+Fortunately, when a reader looks at a picture, his interpretation will be guided by what he just read.

 So be strategic, when you write that final sentence before the picture.